Statement of Intent

 The scholarship will cover all costs and fees associated with class enrollment (except for $150 which will be due before the final class at iO).

-The application consists of an essay answering pre-determined questions (see below).
+The application consists of an essay answering pre-determined questions which will be released prior to the opening of submissions.

 Following a review of the essays, 40 candidates will be selected to audition, out of which 10 performers will receive the scholarship.